Updated: Aug 12

-I must admit I've never been to any sort of period festival before, certainly not that I can remember anyway, it just wasn't on my radar of 'things to do'.
+I must admit I've never been to any sort of period festival before, certainly not that I can remember anyway, it just wasn't on my radar of 'things to do', But I love event photography.
 I've never really been into history or anything historic, I'm more of a 'look forward' type of person, being more interested in technology, what's happening now and coming up, and what the future might hold.
 That all changed though, and thanks to a couple of friends of mine, I have recently attended my first historic event.
 They invited me to join them on a trip to Woodhall Spa in Lincolnshire UK, to the 1940's festival.

 The main street that was closed off seemed a lot longer on the day and I had thought it was about a mile long, but I've just checked on a map and it was about one third of a mile (or about half a kilometre).
 I think that fact that I must have walked up and down it at least ten times, made it seem a lot longer than it was.
 Either that or these legs aren't as reliable as they once were!

 So what is a 1940's festival?
 I expect they are all different, but essentially it's a gathering of enthusiastic people wearing their period costumes, with equipment, props and vehicles, from the 1940's era.
 But, it was also a whole lot more than just that.
 The high street shops and shops workers were dressed for the occasion, there were multiple venues hosting drinks and food with 1940's singers, music and dancing.
 To top it all there was a fly past of an Avro Lancaster second world war heavy bomber, a British four-engined very big, beautiful, and very loud plane.
 It flew over three times and fortunately I managed to get a few good shots of it.
 Apparently later there was a British Spitfire fly over too, but I missed that one.